Laser peening extends the lifetime of Rolls-Royce fan blades

-Researchers in the School of Materials, led by Professor Philip Withers, have studied the fundamental nature of LSP-induced compressive residual stress.
+Researchers in the Department of Materials, led by Professor Philip Withers, have studied the fundamental nature of LSP-induced compressive residual stress.
 They found that LSP is preferable to more established shallow peening for fan blades' roots which experience contact fatigue.

 Key research achievements: